 Answer: This is answered in the Tour Division page of the website or in the Divisions questions below.

 Q3: I don't live in Lancaster County.
-Can I play in your events?
+Can I play in your tournaments?

 Answer: Yes.
-Players outside Lancaster County can play in our events as long as they meet the other eligibility requirements.
+Players outside Lancaster County can play in our tournaments as long as they meet the other eligibility requirements.